JBZoo/CSV-Blueprint/README.md

 description: This schema contains all the features of the presets.

 presets:
-  # The basepath for the preset is `.` (current directory)
+  # The basepath for the preset is `.` (current directory of the current schema file).
-  # Define alias "db" for schema in `./preset_database.yml`
+  # Define alias "db" for schema in `./preset_database.yml`.
-  db: preset_database.yml         # Or just `db: preset_database.yml`.
+  db: preset_database.yml         # Or `db: ./preset_database.yml`.
 It's up to you.

-  # For example, you can use a relative path
+  # For example, you can use a relative path.
   users: ./../schema-examples/preset_users.yml

-  # Or you can use an absolute path
-  # db-3: /full/path/preset_database.yml

-  # Or you can use an absolute path
+  # Or you can use an absolute path.
   # db: /full/path/preset_database.yml

 filename_pattern:
-  preset: users                   # Take the filename pattern from the preset
+  preset: users                   # Take the filename pattern from the preset.

 csv:
-  preset: users                   # Take the CSV settings from the preset
+  preset: users                   # Take the CSV settings from the preset.

 columns:
-  # Use name of column from the preset. "db" is alias. "id" is column `name` in `preset_database.yml`
+  # Use name of column from the preset.
+  # "db" is alias. "id" is column `name` in `preset_database.yml`.
   - preset: 'db/id'

   # Use column index. "db" is alias.
-"0" is column index in `preset_database.yml`
+"0" is column index in `preset_database.yml`.
   - preset: 'db/0'
   - preset: 'db/0:'

   # Use column index and column name.
 It useful if column name is not unique.
   - preset: 'db/0:id'

-  # Override only `rules` from the preset
+  # Use only `rules` of "status" column from the preset.
   - name: My column
     rules:
       preset: 'db/status'

-  # Override only `aggregate_rules` from the preset
+  # Override only `aggregate_rules` from the preset.
+  # Use only `aggregate_rules` of "id" column from the preset.
+  # We strictly take only the very first column (index = 0).
   - name: My column
     aggregate_rules:
       preset: 'db/0:id'

-  # Combo.
+  # Combo!!!
 If you're a risk-taker or have a high level of inner zen. :)
   # Creating a column from three other columns.
 In fact, it will merge all three at once with key replacement.
   - name: Crazy combo!
+    description: >                # Just a great advice.
+      I like to take risks, too.
+      Be careful.
+Use your power wisely.
-    example: ~
+    example: ~                    # Ignore inherited "example" value.
+Set it `null`.
     preset: 'users/login'
     rules:
       preset: 'users/email'
+      not_empty: true             # Disable the rule from the preset.
     aggregate_rules:
       preset: 'db/0'
 ```
 <!-- auto-update:/preset-features-yml -->

+**Note:** All provided YAML examples pass built-in validation, yet they may not make practical sense.
+These are intended solely for demonstration and to illustrate potential configurations and features.

 ## Complete CLI help message